COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Data

 The Coswara project is aimed at developing a diagnostic tool for COVID-19 based on respiratory, cough and speech sounds~\cite{sharma2020coswara}.
-The public can \href{https://coswara.iisc.ac.in}{contribute} to this web-based data collection effort using their smartphones (\url{https://coswara.iisc.ac.in}).
+Public participants were asked to contribute cough recordings via a web-based data collection platform using their smartphones (\url{https://coswara.iisc.ac.in}).
 The collected audio data includes fast and slow breathing, deep and shallow coughing, phonation of sustained vowels and spoken digits.
 Age, gender, geographical location, current health status and pre-existing medical conditions are also recorded.
 Health status includes `healthy', `exposed', `cured' or `infected'.
 Audio recordings were sampled at 44.1 KHz and subjects were from all continents except Africa, as shown in Figure \ref{fig:coswara-dataset}.
-The collected data is currently being annotated and will be released in due course.
-In this study we have made use of the raw audio recordings and applied preprocessing as described in Section \ref{subsec:preprocess}.
+In this study, we have made use of the raw audio recordings and applied pre-processing as described in Section \ref{subsec:preprocess}.